-Depending how big your garage is, it might or might not be powerful enough though.
-That’s where a mini split may be your best option.
+Depending on how big your garage is, it might or might not be powerful enough though.
+That’s where a mini-split may be your best option.

 A mini split isn’t going to be cheap though, so I’d definitely track your garage temperature over time to determine if you really need one or not.

 Control Your Garage Humidity for Safe Food Storage

 Humidity probably isn’t going to be as big of an issue unless your garage is significantly more humid than your home.